 What can I expect to see at certified accommodations?

 All Certified accommodations will be adhering to standards required by the Central Board of Health and the Ministry of Tourism.
 No activities deemed high-risk will be permitted, and there will be additional focus on sanitization, and the utilization of contactless technology.

 The Antigua and Barbuda Hotels and Tourism Association has produced Health and Safety Guidelines for hotels, which can be viewed here.

 Will I be required to wear a mask while at certified accommodations?

-Guests are required to wear a face covering when traversing the property where they are likely to be in close proximity to staff and other guests.
+Guests are required to wear face-covering when traversing the property where they are likely to be near staff and other guests.
 For beach activities where physical distancing requirements are met, the wearing of a face covering would not be required.